SgtCoDFish/bedrock-bootstrap/guides/TOOLS.md

 make -j4  # might need to be done as root depending on where you're installing
 ```

-Note that we're using the arch `rv32ima` which means the base RISC-V 32-bit instruction set (`i`) plus extensions for `m`ultiplication and `a`tomic operations.
+Note that we're using the arch `rv32ima` which means the base RISC-V 32-bit instruction set (`i`) plus extensions for multiplication and atomic operations.
 You'll often see a `c` used in other toolchains; its omission is a conscious decision to simplify our efforts to write bare-metal machine code.

 In any case, we can (and will) explicitly specify the arch later when building which will allow us to avoid using extensions even if the toolchain is built with support for various extensions.[1]

-The executables will be in the `bin` dir.
+The executables will be in the `bin` directory.

 ## OpenOCD

-OpenOCD is also available from SiFive as a prebuilt binary: [search "OpenOCD"](https://www.sifive.com/boards).
+OpenOCD is also available from SiFive as a pre-built binary: [search "OpenOCD"](https://www.sifive.com/boards).

 At the time of writing, RISC-V wasn't supported by any versions of OpenOCD which were installable from package managers like apt or homebrew.
 There is a [patched version](https://github.com/riscv/riscv-openocd) which is easy to build, however: